Combining Cross Entropy and MADS methods for inequality constrained global optimization: Description of and Cross Entropy algorithms

+with $U^k$ the set of infeasible undominated points.
+Algorithm 1 provides a description of \mads with progressive barrier algorithm, the reader may consult \cite{AuHa2017} for more details, and to \cite{AuDe09a} for a complete presentation.

-The fundamental convergence result~\cite{AuDe09a} of the \mads algorithm states that if the entire sequence of trial points belongs to a bounded set, then there exists an accumulation point $\textbf{x}^*$ such that the generalized directional derivative $f^\circ(\textbf{x}^*; \textbf{d})$ of Clarke~\cite{Clar83a} is nonnegative in every hypertangent~\cite{Jahn94a} direction $\textbf{d}$ to the domain $\Omega$ at $\textbf{x}^*$ provided that $\textbf{x}^*$ is feasible.
-A similar result holds for the function $h$ over the set $X$ in situations where the iterates never approach the feasible region.
+The fundamental convergence result~\cite{AuDe09a} of the \mads algorithm with progressive barrier states that if the entire sequence of trial points belongs to a bounded set, then there exists an accumulation point $\textbf{x}^*$ such that the generalized directional derivative $f^\circ(\textbf{x}^*; \textbf{d})$ of Clarke~\cite{Clar83a} is nonnegative in every hypertangent~\cite{Jahn94a} direction $\textbf{d}$ to the domain $\Omega$ at $\textbf{x}^*$ provided that $\textbf{x}^*$ is feasible.
+A similar result holds for the constraint violation function $h$ over the set $\mathcal{X}$ in situations where the iterates never approach the feasible region.